Scalable GPU & AI Hardware Systems

 Active

 Building the architecture, memory, and runtime systems for foundation-scale AI.
 Our work targets the systems barriers that limit multi-GPU platforms and AI workloads: distributed address translation, page placement, inter-GPU data movement, GNN irregularity, hybrid DNN parallelism, attention execution, KV-cache growth, and multi-tenant interference.
-Looking forward, we are developing RAG-aware serving runtimes, predictive KV reuse, prefill-decode disaggregation support, and accelerator mechanisms for speculative decoding and near-memory KV-cache lookup.

 GPU Architecture GNN Acceleration LLM Systems KV Cache RAG Serving Runtime Systems